kiwiheretic/logos-v2/README.md

 The last import command may need to be run several times if a MemoryError results.
 Import automatically continues where left off.
-Haven't yet tracked down what causes this.
+Haven't yet tracked down what causes this.  __I think this is now fixed in commit d87126856e__.

 ### Developing or modifying the bot ###